Plumas Bancorp (PLBC)

 Richard L. Belstock, Executive Vice President and Chief Financial Officer

-Richard L. Belstock assumed the role of Executive Vice President and Chief Financial Officer of Plumas Bank and Plumas Bancorp on July 18, 2012.
-He joined Plumas Bank in 2006 as Vice President and Controller.
-Mr. Belstock brings over 30 years of experience in financial accounting and regulatory reporting, including 10 years as controller and chief accounting officer for Sierra West Bancorp in Truckee.
-He holds a Bachelor of Arts degree in Mathematics from the University of Colorado, where he was a Phi Beta Kappa graduate, and a Master of Accountancy degree from the University of Denver.
-Mr. Belstock has been a licensed Certified Public Accountant since 1980.
+Richard L. Belstock has been the Executive Vice President and Chief Financial Officer of Plumas Bank and Plumas Bancorp as of July 18, 2012.
+He joined the bank in 2006 as Vice President and Controller.
+Mr. Belstock has over 30 years of experience in financial accounting and regulatory reporting, including 10 years as controller and chief accounting officer for Sierra West Bancorp.
+He is a licensed Certified Public Accountant since 1980.
+Mr. Belstock and his team have a history of managing and selling SBA loans.

 AI Analysis | Feedback